 The best backer board for shower walls depends on balancing structural rigidity, waterproofing strategy, and installation efficiency.

-For most professional installations, fiber cement board paired with a sheet membrane provides the most reliable long-term performance.
+For most professional installations, fiber cement board paired with a sheet membrane provides the most reliable long-term performance in shower enclosure construction.

 Key Takeaways